Role of the Vestry

 The vestry of an Episcopal church has three primary responsibilities.
 The first two are managerial: to take care of parish finances and the parish buildings.
 The third is to choose individuals to fill various positions of leadership and representation: the choice of a rector, the choice of delegates to the diocesan convention, and the selection of others as the diocesan canons may stipulate.
 The vestry also serves as an advisory council to the rector who by church law is the parish’s chief liturgical and pastoral officer.

 The vestry of Trinity church usually meets on the second Tuesday of each month at 6:00 p.m. in the Parish Hall.
 Unless otherwise noted, all meetings are open to members of the congregation.
-The annual parish meeting is held in November or December each year.
+The annual parish meeting is held in December each year.

 Please feel free to raise any issue or question you may have with regard to the operation of our church with any vestry member.